gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 |                     |
 +---------------------+
 ~~~~~~~~~~~
-{: #sctp-Crypto-chunk-layering title="CRYPTO chunk layering
+{: #sctp-Crypto-chunk-layering title="CRYPTO Chunk Layering
-in regard to SCTP and ULP" artwork-align="center"}
+in Regard to SCTP and ULP" artwork-align="center"}

 Use of the CRYPTO chunk is defined per SCTP association and a SCTP
 association uses a single protection engine.
 Different associations